ponmar/filedb2/README.md

 The FileDB main application is the GUI towards the internal database that stores the file meta-data.
 This application includes file browsing, meta-data editing and advanced search features.

-The application uses one configuration file that, for example, points out the file collection root directory.

-A demo configuration with some images and meta-data is available to show case the FileDB potential.
+A [demo](https://github.com/ponmar/filedb2_demo/) with some images and meta-data is available to show case the FileDB potential.

+### Prerequisites

+* A collection of files
+* It is strongly recommended to have a backup procedure for your file collection (although FileDB itself does not intentionally modify your files)

 ### 3rd Party Software Integrations